Unboxed-Software/solana-course/content/durable-nonces.md

 });
 ```

-## 4. The nonce account advanced even if the transaction fails
+## 4. The Nonce Account Advances Even if the Transaction Fails

-One of the edge cases that you should pay attention to it is this.
-Even if the transaction fails for any reason other than the nonce advance instruction, the nonce will still advance.
-This is for security reasons, so if the user signs a transaction and it fails, he doesn't have to to keep thinking about it, and no one can hold it on him.
+An important edge case to be aware of is that even if a transaction fails for any reason other than the nonce advance instruction, the nonce will still advance.
+This feature is designed for security purposes, ensuring that once a user signs a transaction and it fails, they don't have to worry about it anymore, and it cannot be held against them.

-Let's imagine this use case, you sign a transaction to transfer 3 SOL from your wallet to buy something, and you discover after signing it that you don't have enough SOL, in this case you would say OK I changed my mind and I don't want to buy this thing anymore.
+Consider this scenario: you sign a transaction to transfer 3 SOL from your wallet to make a purchase, but then you realize you don't have enough SOL.
+In this case, you might decide you no longer want to make the purchase.

-If that was a regular transaction, you are OK because it will get expired in a minute and no one can submit it anymore, but in the case of a durable transaction, the transaction will never get expired, so if the nonce will not advance, the merchant in this case can still hold this transaction on you and it will wait until you have enough SOL in your wallet to submit the transaction.
+For regular transactions, this wouldn't be a problem since the transaction would expire in a minute, and it couldn't be submitted anymore.
+However, for a durable transaction, which never expires, if the nonce did not advance, the merchant could potentially wait until you have enough SOL in your wallet and then submit the transaction.

-Because of that the system program will make sure to advance the nonce even though the transaction fails, and you will have to sign the transaction again
+To prevent such situations, the system program is designed to ensure that the nonce advances even if the transaction fails.
+This means you would have to sign the transaction again.

-The code below will demonstrate this use case, we will try to create a durable transaction that transfers 50 SOL from the payer to the recipient, but the payer doesn't have enough SOL to do that, so the transaction will fail, but the nonce will still advance.
+The following code demonstrates this use case.
+We will attempt to create a durable transaction to transfer 50 SOL from the payer to the recipient.
+However, the payer doesn't have enough SOL for the transfer, so the transaction will fail, but the nonce will still advance.

 ```ts
 it('Advances the nonce account even if the transaction fails', async () => {